 After your application has been submitted for formal review, you can view the status of your application and supporting documents online.
 We encourage you to log in frequently to ensure all of your supporting documents have been received.
 At the conclusion of our application review process, decision letters will be emailed to applicants.

 You are eligible to defer an acceptance offer for up to one academic year without penalty.
 Admission deferrals beyond one academic year require a new application, which will have to be re-reviewed by the admissions committee.
-To request a deferral upon admission to the program, place a request for deferral by emailing Graduate Admissions at firstname.lastname@example.org.
+To request a deferral upon admission to the program, please mark the correct category on the intent to enroll form provided in the acceptance letter.

-Domestic students may take classes as a non-matriculated student, but must be admitted to the program.
-International students must be on an F1 visa in order to take classes as a non-matriculated student.
+Domestic students may take classes as a non-matriculated student, but must complete the non-matriculated application.
+International students must have a qualifying visa in order to take classes as a non-matriculated student.

 It is possible to transfer credits from another university if the course grade is "B" or better and the course(s) is relevant to the CSEE degree program.
 For the MS, no more than 6 credit hours may be transferred to satisfy the degree requirements.
-For the PhD degree program, a maximum of 30 credit hours as earned MS degree may be counted towards the 72 credit hour requirement.
+For the PhD degree program, a maximum of 36 credit hours may be counted towards the 72 credit hour requirement.

-If you are interested in financial aid in the form of a teaching assistantship or research assistantship, please check the appropriate box on the application form.
+All applications are considered for departmental teaching assistantship or research assistantship.
+No additional application is necessary.
 No applicant will be considered for financial aid until the application is complete and the applicant has been admitted.
 For more information, visit the Office of Financial Aid website.

 In addition to holding a bachelor's degree in engineering or any of the mathematical, physical, behavioral, or health sciences, each entering student is expected to be skilled in a number of specific areas.
 Proficiency is required in mathematics through the level of multivariate calculus, probability and statistics considered from a calculus point of view, and computer programming.